yassinetb/yassinetb.github.io/_pages/to_do_list.md

 <br />

 - [ ] Add a "My Friends On The News" section to brag about the achievements of my friends.
+- [ ] Add some kind of subscription for the blog
 - [ ] Expand the "Internet Favourites" section, and most importantly, enable users to sort by Tag, or maybe by date at which I added it.
 I think this would be cool if the section gets bigger.
 - [ ] Fix SEO of my blog.
 - [ ] Add a subscribe section for my blog or for news.